ems-project/maintainers/README.md

 # Maintainer/Contributor guidelines for EMS-project

-This is repository contains information and configurations for the ems-project repositories
+This repository contains information and configurations for the ems-project repositories

 - [Coding Standards](../master/doc/coding_standards.md)